Juvet Landscape Hotel

 Sarah Byrne (Staff)

 Juvet is a remarkable property.
-The rooms are made mainly of glass so as to maximize the views of the cascading river and dramatic landscapes beyond.
+The rooms are made mainly of glass so as to maximise the views of the cascading river and dramatic landscapes beyond.
 They are simple in decor and design making it more an experience-focused hotel rather than a luxury one.
 The setting is beautiful and remote, so for those looking for an off the beaten track getaway, the Juvet more than delivers.

 Cordelia Nicholls (Staff)